AAA Magazines

 Eminence, Missouri

-For the perfect combination of swimming hole and paddling river, Echo Bluff State Park is hard to beat.
+For the perfect combo of swimming hole and paddling river, Echo Bluff State Park is hard to beat.
 Sinking Creek—a shallow, crystal-clear stream—flows through the park and past the namesake Echo Bluff.
-Swimming holes of various depths abound, both within the park and a quarter mile away where Sinking Creek flows into the Current River.
+Swimming holes of various depths abound, both within the park and a quarter-mile away where Sinking Creek flows into the Current River.

 2. Table Rock Lake